Guanglier/STM32_ModbusSlave/README.md

 # STM32_ModbusSlave
-Modbus slave implementation on STM32 with interruptions
+Modbus slave implementation on STM32 with interruptions.
+Support multiple modbus channels without duplication of code : 2, 3 or more in parallel can work Minimal footprint in memory
+Modbus tables static (during compilation) to prevent memory leaks updates flag that is checked by the app.

 ## Features